 Small hold farmers build their resilience through a resilient farming system (both adoptive & mitigation measures) through promoting climate-smart agriculture including crop-livestock, livestock feeding, agroforestry, FMNR, efficient energy technologies.

 GEOGRAPHIC FOCUS AND TARGET

-In general Livelihood and resilience components are implemented in 68 districts in 7 national regional state and 1 city administration through Area programs.
+In general Livelihood and Nutrition, components are implemented in 52 Area Programmes in 5 regional states and 1 city administration.
 However, the components of programs may differ depending on the agro-ecology and compelling needs of the community.

 PARTNERSHIP AND NETWORKING

 Livelihood and Nutrition programs pursue a partnership with research institutions, universities and appropriate technology providers so as to have research-based improved productivity.
 The other key partners are line ministries at federal, regional and district level (MOA, MOEF, Federal cooperative agency, MOCYW, DRMFSS), private sectors engaged in processing, marketing, and distribution.
 The core area WVE works in partnership and networking are as follow.

 Core Project Model

 - Saving Group & Microfinance

 - Ultra poor Graduation (UPG)